hololinked-dev/hololinked/README.md

 ## To Install

 From pip - `pip install hololinked` <br>
-From conda - `conda install -c conda-forge hololinked`
+From conda - `conda install -c conda-forge hololinked` (not recommended, only upto v0.2.11 which do not have docs anymore, to be fixed in future) <br>

 Or, clone the repository (main branch for latest codebase) and install `pip install .` / `pip install -e .`.
-The conda env `hololinked.yml` or [uv environment `uv.lock`](#setup-development-environment) can also help to setup all dependencies.
+The [uv environment `uv.lock`](#setup-development-environment) can also help to setup all dependencies.
 Currently the dependencies are hard pinned to promote stability, therefore consider using a virtual environment.

 ## Usage/Quickstart